Biotechnology: DNA Sequencing on the MCAT

 Additionally, the ddNTPs have a fluorescent label attached where each base has a different color; for example, thymine might have a dark green while cytosine has a teal.
 Now, let’s run 1 PCR to see what happens!

-DNA Poly
+Dna Poly

 When the PCR is run, mostly dNTPs will be incorporated and will continue to allow for chain elongation because the C3 hydroxyl group is still present!